 Required Documents - A legible and high quality copy of an unexpired passport identification page is required of all international students.
 An international student currently attending another post-secondary institution in the United States must also submit a copy of his or her current Departure Record (I-94), and U.S. visa.
 International students currently holding a student (F-1) visa must also submit a copy of his/her Certificate of Eligibility (I-20).

 Official Bank Statement - All applicants holding or intending to seek an F-1 student visa must submit a current bank official statement in English verifying the student's financial resources in U.S. dollars for the entire cost of attendance for one year.
-The cost of attendance for international students can be found in the International Student FAQ.
+The cost of attendance for international students can be found on the Tuition and Fees page.